yury-lysogorskiy/lammps/doc/src/python.rst

 is the name of a python-style LAMMPS variable, defined by the :doc:`variable <variable>` command.
 The Python function can return a numeric or string value, as specified by the *format* keyword.
+This return value is *only* accessible when expanding the python-style variable.
+When the *invoke* keyword is used, the return value of the python function is ignored.

 ----------